92VV3M42d3v8/Qubes-Privacy-Doc/README.md

        sudo apt-get install git build-essential libxslt-dev python-dev python-virtualenv python-babel zlib1g-dev libffi-dev libssl-dev

-3. Create a Qubes AppVM based on Debian-10 and networking through Default(Sys-Firewall).
-Do not provide Network.
+3. Create a Qubes AppVM based on Debian-X and networking through VPN.
+Do not provide Network for other appvm via it.

 4. Setup installation directory

-    Now open termianl in newly created VM, we can move to the directory that we'll install Searx in:
+    Now open terminal in newly created VM, we can move to the directory that we'll install Searx in:

        cd /usr/local/